Intro to Virtualization

 What is Virtualization?

-Virtualization aims to be more efficient with network and system resources and to simplify the management of IT infrastructures.
+Virtualization aims to be more efficient with network and system resources and simplify IT infrastructure management.
 Multiple VMs or environments can run on one single physical machine – operating independently of one another.
 Virtualization doesn't just apply to computers.
 It can also work on networks, storage, and data.

-All told, the things virtualization is capable of are incredible and extremely varied.
+All told, virtualization is capable of incredible and extremely varied things.
 As a career field, there are many opportunities, from technicians who maintain existing VM infrastructures to architects who dream up and design new ways to implement virtualization into a network.

 Introduction to Virtualization Video Playlist